LlewBach/aj-builder/README.md

 I've realised this wont work because now the title will only stick for the length of its div which is now very short.
 This is not an option.

-Even though this is a bit messy, I might just get rid of the p-wrapper, and add in a small p afterwards, then make the .text-col a flexbox and set justify-contents-around.
+Even though this is a bit messy, I might just get rid of the p-wrapper, and add in a small p afterwards, then make the .text-col a flexbox and set justify-contents-between.
 This will center the paragraph responsively.
 The small p will be hidden under the bottom title cover and I'll also set the colour to match the background.
 There must be a better way to do this but this will have to do.

 Because I now have two paragraphs, one of which is 'sacrificial', I now have only a .text-col p:first-of-type selector.
 I have adopted the principle of setting the margin top and bottom for this to be slightly bigger than the title cover sizes.
 The specific sizes will have to be set for each screen with media queries, as their requirements are quite different.
 I have set the default for xs.